act-rules/act-rules.github.io/_rules/link-in-context-descriptive-5effbb.md

 - This rule assumes that all [semantic][semantic role] `link` elements are used as links.
 An element marked up as a link, but that does not behave as a link would not fail success criteria [2.4.4 Link Purpose (In Context)][sc244] or [2.4.9 Link Purpose (Link only)][sc249].

+- This rule assumes that "link text" as referred to in WCAG encompasses both the [accessible name][] and [description][accessible description] of the target element.

 ## Accessibility Support

 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some [semantic][semantic role] `link` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue.